 November 22, 2015

-MEXICO CITY – For the first time in his life, 65-year-old businessman Enrique Pérez Cirera, participated in a protest.
+MEXICO CITY, MEXICO – For the first time in his life, 65-year-old businessman Enrique Pérez Cirera, participated in a protest.
 He says he never had a problem with the government until this June, when he discovered that his peaceful neighborhood could be tarnished by the construction of tall apartment buildings.

 Pérez Cirera lives in Lomas de Bezares, an upscale neighborhood in Mexico City, Mexico’s capital.
 Signs posted at the site announce plans to build two 20-story apartment complexes about a half a block from his home.